oneloveipfs/ipfsVideoUploader/docs/ResumableUploads.md

 ## Hostnames

-In production environment, tus upload protocol requires configuring the hostname of the server to be the `tusd` endpoint domain, such as `tusd.oneloved.tube`.
+In production environment, tus upload protocol requires configuring the hostname of the server to be the `tusd` endpoint domain, such as `tusd.oneloveipfs.com`.
 To do this, run the following:

 ```
 sudo hostnamectl set-hostname tusd.yourdomain.com